GuillotSamuel/GuillotSamuel/README.md

 -->
 # Welcome to my GitHub! 👋

 Hi!
 I'm **Samuel Guillot**, a passionate tech enthusiast currently studying at **42 Paris**.
 My journey hasn't always been this way—I started with a background in accounting, auditing, and finance.
 I hold a Master's degree in Accounting and Auditing, with professional experience in banking and accounting expertise.
 However, I found my true passion in technology, and after completing the common core curriculum at **42 Paris**, I’m now specializing in **Machine Learning**, **Data Science**, **SQL**, and much more.

-## About Me 🤔
-- **Education**: Master's in Accounting and Auditing
-- **Experience**: Background in banking and accounting expertise
-- **Currently**: Student at 42 Paris, specializing in Machine Learning and Data Science

-As I transition into tech, I'm focused on deepening my skills in **Machine Learning**, **Data Science**, and **AI**.
 My goal is to push the boundaries of what I can do, including building my own **neural network** from scratch!
 I am always excited about new challenges and love exploring how technology can be used to solve real-world problems.

-## Skills ✨
+## Tech Stack ✨
 Here are a few of the technologies and skills I’m working with:
 - **Programming Languages**: C, C++, Python
 - **Machine Learning**: Neural Networks, Deep Learning, TensorFlow, PyTorch